RescataMe Punta Cana

 On our Saturday dog feed runs, we treat stray animals right on spot, or bring them to a local veterinary clinic if they have additional needs.
 Unfortunately diseases like distemper, parvovirus, sarcoptic and demodectic mange, canine transmissible tumours (TVT), which are diseases rarely seen in the first world, but are prevalent in the Dominican Republic.
 Other cases treated include infected wounds, fractures due to vehicular accidents, and various skin and tick-borne disease.

 Is there a law for animal rights in the Dominican Republic?
 “Yes!”
 Animals surely deserve to live their lives free from suffering and exploitation, the animal welfare law "Ley 248-12".
 Developed by the Dominican animal rights organization Sociedad Dominicana para la prevencion de Crueldad a los animales / SODOPRECA (Dominican organization and prevention against animal cruelty) and executed since Aug 15, 2012.
 Although one of the better animal right laws, it's rarely put into practice and often ignored or violated by exactly those authorities that should actually guarantee its enforcement!

 According to this law, animal abuse and poisonings are punished with 3 months – 1 year sentence in prison or fines of 26 – 50 monthly minimum wages.

-By making people aware of the general but also the medical needs by deworming, skin parasites treatment, spay & neuter campaigns, many Dominicans become to see the animal as a friend or family member.
-We explain that an animals also earn their living, by guarding their home and a cat catches the mice and rats.
+By making people aware of the general but also the medical needs of deworming, skin parasites treatment, spay & neuter campaigns, many Dominicans begin to see the animal as a friend or family member.
+We explain that an animal also earns their living by guarding their home and a cat catches the mice and rats.
 Humans and animals can live together in harmony and community, as we humans must have respect and feel responsible environment, thus our world remains in balance.